 As a Nikon Professional Services (N.P.S.) member I use only Nikon cameras and lenses for all my photography needs.
 In December 2021 I sold all my Nikon DSLR gear and have gone completely Nikon Mirrorless.

 When out shooting for my travel photography work, I usually carry two Z9 bodies, one with the Nikon 24-120mm F/4 S lens on it and the other with the 14-30mm F/4 S lens attached.
-I recently purchased a third Z9 body from a retiring photographer friend.
 In my opinion, the Nikon Z9 is the best and most versatile camera Nikon has ever produced!

 - Nikon Z 50mm F/1.8 S